Have you or someone that you love been injured or suffered significant property damage in a Chicago truck accident that was not your fault?

 How Do Truck Drivers Cause Accidents?

 With its unique status as a large population center located in the middle of the country, the Chicago area is a major hub for commercial shipping in the United States.
 While airplanes, trains, and boats all play their roles, large trucks are essential to moving the millions of tons of cargo that pass through Chicago and its neighboring cities and towns each year.
-With so many trucks traveling on our roads, accidents are bound to happen and, given the massive size of these vehicles, likely to be catastrophic when they do, inflicting significant property damage and serious injuries.
+With so many trucks traveling on our roads, truck accidents are bound to happen and, given the massive size of these vehicles, likely to be catastrophic when they do, inflicting significant property damage and serious injuries.

 If you have been hurt by a large truck, you might be able to recover compensation for your injuries.
 However, as any capable truck accident lawyer will tell you, you must prove that the truck was responsible for the crash in order to have a viable personal injury claim.
 But how do truck drivers cause accidents?